m5stack/m5-docs/docs/en/unit/pir.md

 ## Description

-The Unit PIR is a human infrared sensor for M5GO that can easily detect whether someone appears in front of it with M5GO Core.
+<mark>PIR</mark> is a human infrared sensor for M5GO that can easily detect
+whether someone appears in front of it with M5GO Core.

 ## Feature